 S15 introduced the resolution nomenclature of the EAGLE project.
-'Intermediate-resolution' simulations have particle masses corresponding to an L = 100 comoving Mpc (hereafter cMpc) volume realized with $2 \times 1504^3$ particles (an equal number of baryonic and dark matter particles), such that the initial gas particle mass is $m{\rm g} = 1.81 \times 10^6 \,{\rm M{\odot}}$ , and the mass of dark matter particles is $m{\rm dm} = 9.70 \times 10^6 \,\rm M{\odot}$ .
-The Plummer-equivalent gravitational softening length is fixed in comoving units to 1/25 of the mean interparticle separation (2.66 comoving kpc, hereafter ckpc) until z = 2.8, and in proper units (0.70 proper kpc, hereafter pkpc) at later times.
-The intermediate-resolution simulations marginally resolve the Jeans scales at the star formation threshold ( $n{\rm H} \simeq 10^{-1} \,{\rm cm}^{-3}$ ) in the warm ( $T \simeq 10^4$ K) ISM.
-'High-resolution' simulations adopt particle masses and softening lengths that are smaller by factors of 8 and 2, respectively.
+"Intermediate-resolution" simulations have particle masses corresponding to an L = 100 comoving Mpc (hereafter cMpc) volume realised with 2×1504^3 particles (an equal number of baryonic and dark matter particles), such that the initial gas particle mass is $m{\rm g}=1.81\times 10^6\,{\rm M{\odot}}$, and the mass of dark matter particles is $m{\rm dm} = 9.70 \times 10^6 \, \rm M{\odot}$.
+The Plummer-equivalent gravitational softening length is fixed in comoving units to 1/25of the mean interparticle separation (2.66 comoving kpc, hereafter ckpc) until z = 2.8, and in proper units (0.70 proper kpc, hereafter pkpc) at later times.
+The intermediate-resolution simulations marginally resolve the Jeans scales at the star formation threshold $(n{\rm H} \simeq 10^{-1} \, {\rm cm}^{-3})$ in the warm $(T \simeq 10^4 \, {\rm K})$ ISM.
+"High-resolution" simulations adopt particle masses and softening lengths that are smaller by factors of eight and two, respectively.
 The SPH kernel size, specifically its support radius, is limited to a minimum of one-tenth of the gravitational softening scale.
-This study focusses on intermediate-resolution simulations using volumes of side L = 25, 50 and 100 cMpc, which therefore comprise $2 \times 376^3$ , $2 \times 752^3$ and $2 \times 1504^3$ particles, respectively.
+This study focusses on intermediate-resolution simulations using volumes of side L=25,50 and $100\,\mathrm{cMpc}$, which therefore comprise 2×376^3 , 2×752^3 and 2×1504^3 particles, respectively.

-Galaxies and their host haloes are identified by a multistage process, beginning with the application of the friends-of-friends (FoF) algorithm (Davis et al. 1985) to the dark matter particle distribution, with a linking length of b = 0.2 times the mean interparticle separation.
+Galaxies and their host haloes are identified by a multi-stage process, beginning with the application of the friends-of-friends (FoF) algorithm (Davis et al. 1985) to the dark matter particle distribution, with a linking length of b = 0.2 times the mean interparticle separation.
 Gas, star and BH particles are associated with the FoF group, if any, of their nearest neighbour dark matter particle.
 The SUBFIND algorithm (Springel et al. 2001; Dolag et al. 2009) is then used to identify self-bound substructures, or subhaloes, within the full particle distribution (gas, stars, BHs and dark matter) of FoF haloes.
 The subhalo comprising the particle with the minimum gravitational potential, which is almost exclusively the most massive subhalo, is defined as the central subhalo, the remainder being satellite subhaloes.
-The coordinate of the particle with the minimum potential also defines the position of the halo, about which is computed the spherical overdensity (Lacey & Cole 1994) mass, $M{200}$ , for the adopted density contrast of 200 times the critical density, $\rho_c$ .
-Satellite subhaloes separated from their central galaxy by less than the minimum of 3 pkpc and the stellar half-mass radius of the central galaxy are merged into the latter; this step eliminates a small number of low-mass subhaloes dominated by single, high-density gas particles or BHs.
+The coordinate of the particle with the minimum potential also defines the position of the halo, about which is computed the spherical overdensity (SO; Lacey & Cole 1994) mass, M{200} , for the adopted density contrast of 200 times the critical density, ρ_c .
+Satellite subhaloes separated from their central galaxy by less than the minimum of 3 pkpc and the stellar halfmass radius of the central galaxy are merged into the latter; this step eliminates a small number of low-mass subhaloes dominated by single, high-density gas particles or BHs.
 Finally, when quoting the properties of galaxies (e.g. stellar mass, star formation rate), only those subhalo particles within a spherical aperture of radius 30 pkpc are considered.
-S15 (their fig. 6) demonstrated that this practice yields stellar masses comparable to those recovered within a projected circular aperture with the Petrosian radius at z = 0.1.
+S15 (their Figure 6) demonstrated that this practice yields stellar masses comparable to those recovered within a projected circular aperture with the Petrosian radius at z=0.1.

-'''

-See http://eagle.strw.leidenuniv.nl.
+4 See http://eagle.strw.leidenuniv.nl.

-'''